Common Mistakes That Can Void an HVAC Warranty

 Contact a licensed, experienced HVAC professional to help you purchase a furnace that fits your home’s needs and expertly install the unit.
 Putting this name on the warranty registration will ensure that your unit and its components are covered.

-Scheduling a yearly inspection allows an HVAC technician to pinpoint potential issues before they become a problem and ensures your system continues to run smoothly.
-Skipping this yearly inspection isn’t only placing your HVAC system’s efficiency in jeopardy, it can also impact your unit’s manufacturer’s warranty.
+Scheduling a yearly inspection allows an HVAC technician to pinpoint issues before they become a problem and ensures your system continues to run smoothly.
+Skipping this yearly inspection isn’t only placing your HVAC system’s efficiency in jeopardy, it can also affect your unit’s manufacturer’s warranty.

 Throwing Away Receipts and Records

 Maintaining a detailed record of when your HVAC system is serviced or inspected, who performed the inspection, and receipts or documentation of these inspections and repairs is a requirement of many HVAC manufacturers.
 When the repair is performed and you attempt to recoup any money you spend out of pocket, the manufacturer will ask for this documentation.

 If you toss out the receipts, you will not be reimbursed.
 Depending on the repair, this could wind up costing you hundreds or thousands of dollars.